Topics Map > Safety and Security

 Security, 3rd-party SSL certificate services, guidance and usage

 3rd-party SSL certificate services may be used as described below to issue SSL certificates for University of Illinois at Urbana-Champaign, University of Illinois at Springfield, and University Administration.
 The Chief Privacy and Security Officer reserves the right to re-evaluate and adjust approved providers from time to time to ensure the services do not present undue or unintended risk to or burden upon university interests.

 The listed SSL certificate management tools are approved for all evaluated risk levels (see the Cybersecurity Risk Level questionnaire) of university electronic functions requiring SSL certificates.
 See additional requirements for university use below.

 Requirements for use

-a.
-Should any incident or event occur requiring immediate certificate modification or revocation (including instances where the usage expectations and/or controls herein have been violated), due to the inability for the university to manage 3rd party SSL certificates, other network-level mitigations may be imposed to mitigate exposures, risks, disruptions, or damage on an as-needed basis.
-Mitigations may be disruptive and will probably affect availability, stability, or utility of affected hosts.
+- Should any incident or event occur requiring immediate certificate modification or revocation (including instances where the usage expectations and/or controls herein have been violated), due to the inability for the university to manage 3rd party SSL certificates, other network-level mitigation may be imposed to mitigate exposures, risks, disruptions, or damage on an as-needed basis.
+Mitigation may be disruptive and will probably affect availability, stability, or utility of affected hosts.

-Let’s Encrypt is a cloud-based free, automated, open certificate authority (CA) service that issues Secure Socket Layer (SSL) certificates.
+- Let’s Encrypt is a cloud-based free, automated, open certificate authority (CA) service that issues Secure Socket Layer (SSL) certificates.
 It is used primarily to normalize and extend the use of HTTPS for web applications.
 It is delivered by the Internet Security Research Group (ISRG), based in California, U.S.A.
-See https://letsencrypt.org/

 - Low cost (free)